subifire5/GitLab/answers.md

 git rebase top_N
 ```

-I'd expect test to get the changes from top_ten and top_N
+I'd expect test to get the changes from top_ten smoothly, but when rebasing on top_N it should cause merge conflicts, becauses the .py file in top_ten differs from that in top_N, and both of them differ from that in test, so merge conflicts are inevitable.